ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ## Off-Chain Scaling {#off-chain-scaling}

-Off-chain solutions are implemented separately from layer 1 mainnet - they require no changes to the existing Ethereum protocol.
+Off-chain solutions are implemented separately from layer 1 Mainnet - they require no changes to the existing Ethereum protocol.
 Some solutions, known as "layer 2" solutions, derive their security directly from layer 1 Ethereum consensus, such as [rollups](/developers/docs/scaling/layer-2-rollups/) or [state channels](/developers/docs/scaling/state-channels/).
-Other solutions involve the creation of new chains in various forms that derive their security separately from mainnet, such as [sidechains](#sidechains) or [plasma](#plasma) chains.
-These solutions communicate with mainnet, but derive their security differently to obtain a variety of goals.
+Other solutions involve the creation of new chains in various forms that derive their security separately from Mainnet, such as [sidechains](#sidechains) or [plasma](#plasma) chains.
+These solutions communicate with Mainnet, but derive their security differently to obtain a variety of goals.

 ### Layer 2 Scaling {#layer-2-scaling}

-This category of off-chain solutions derives its security from mainnet Ethereum.
+This category of off-chain solutions derives its security from Mainnet Ethereum.

 Most layer 2 solutions are centered around a server or cluster of servers, each of which may be referred to as a node, validator, operator, sequencer, block producer, or similar term.
-Depending on the implementation, these layer 2 nodes may be run by the businesses or entities that use them, or by a 3rd party operator, or by a large group of individuals (similar to mainnet).
+Depending on the implementation, these layer 2 nodes may be run by the businesses or entities that use them, or by a 3rd party operator, or by a large group of individuals (similar to Mainnet).
 Generally speaking, transactions are submitted to these layer 2 nodes instead of being submitted directly to layer 1 (mainnet); the layer 2 instance then batches them into groups before anchoring them to layer 1, after which they are secured by layer 1 and cannot be altered.
 The details of how this is done vary significantly between different layer 2 technologies and implementations.

 A specific layer 2 instance may be open and shared by many applications, or may be deployed by one company and dedicated to supporting only their application.